ouyale/Finwatch/README.md

 ![FinWatch Dashboard](assets/Finwatch.png)

-Traditional credit models answer one question: will this new applicant default?
-FinWatch answers a different one - which of our **existing** customers is silently struggling right now, and what should we do about it?
+Most credit risk work focuses on one moment: the application.
+Once a loan is approved, banks largely stop paying attention - until a payment is missed.
+By then it's usually too late.

-The **FCA Consumer Duty (July 2023)** creates a legal obligation for banks to proactively identify customers in vulnerable circumstances - not wait for them to miss a payment.
-FinWatch is a full production ML system that continuously scores existing customers for financial vulnerability and routes them to tiered interventions before they reach crisis point.
+The **FCA Consumer Duty (July 2023)** changed that.
+Banks now have a legal obligation to proactively identify customers who are struggling, before they reach crisis point.
+I built FinWatch to do exactly that - a full production ML system that scores existing customers for financial vulnerability and routes them into tiered interventions based on their risk level.

 ---